Olga Nunes

-Olga Nunes is a Canadian-born performer, pianist, singer and composer based in San Francisco, California.
+Olga Nunes (born January 1, 1979) is a Canadian-born performer, pianist, singer and composer based in San Francisco, California.

 Music career

 Olga began writing songs in 2005, after being taught the basics of piano by a Buddhist monk, and began playing with her band in Los Angeles soon after.

 Her first video of her single "A Dream Of Gardens" was released in 2007, with lyrics by Neil Gaiman.
 Gaiman also credits Nunes in his crowd-sourcing success.